AaronRules5/AaronRules5/README.md

 😀 Hello!
 I'm AaronRules5!
 Also known as Lolamingos!
-Also known as Fiddleron!
-Also known as Aaron Stultz! 😀 😎 I like programming, drawing, and making funny videos! 😎 👩‍💻 Feel free to check out my repositories! 👩‍💻
+Also known as Fiddleron! 😀 😎 I like programming, drawing, and making funny videos! 😎 👩‍💻 Feel free to check out my repositories! 👩‍💻